 You can have this with a tangy sauce and blue cheese dressing.
 The recipe for the sauce is as below.

-Heat the following in a pan:
+Heat the following in another pan:

 4 tbsp Louisiana hot sauce (hubby likes it hot and tangy)